danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

   - "Rails CORS Middleware For Multiple Resources"
 ---

-Welcome to the first installment of this multi-part series on building a Slack application with Rails.
-This series will guide you through the process of creating a Slack application with Rails.
-The series is structured as follows:
+Welcome to the second installment of this multi-part series on building a Slack application with Rails.
+This series will guide you through the process of creating a Slack application with Rails and is structured as follows:

 * Part 1: Rails new, Slack, and OAuth (You Are Here)
 * [Part 2: Slack Slash Command with Text Response](../rails-slack-app-part2-slash-text-response)